 Does Shuttle work with Five9's Intelligent Virtual Agent?

 Yes.
-Shuttle can be triggered via API from Five9's IVA flows, enabling automated payment capture without agent involvement.
+The Twilio Pay capture can be triggered via API from Five9's IVA flows, enabling automated payment capture without agent involvement.
 The payment result is returned to the IVA so the conversation can continue.
+You build this handoff against Shuttle's APIs.

 Can I use my existing payment gateway with Shuttle?